 1SRG picked up from where the Aboriginal trackers had left off.
 They used a combination of searchers, dogs, and trackers in helicopters to accelerate their search, but three days later they had found nothing.
 Then, with the Americans on the verge of giving up and heading home, a media helicopter sighted some of Bogucki’s belongings abandoned on a blue tarpaulin.
 Along with a T-shirt, boxer shorts, empty water bottle, sunscreen, tent and Bible, searchers found a notebook containing confused, rambling thoughts.
 Broome police said, ‘They’re the thoughts of a bloke obviously in isolation.
 It goes all over the place.’

 The following day, Monday 23 August 1999, after 43 days in the desert, and following 28 days of searching, Bogucki was found alive wandering gorges in the Edgar Range.
 A Perth Channel Nine news crew in a chartered helicopter made the discovery.
 In all, Bogucki had travelled 400 kilometres from the Sandfire Roadhouse.
 Although he was confused and disoriented, he was in good health.
-Journalist Ben Martin conducted an on-the-spot interview with Bogucki close to the creek in which he was found.
-He appeared surprised, but coherent.
+In an interview close to the creek in which he was found, Bogucki appeared surprised, but coherent.
 Watching the footage today it appears the Alaskan wasn’t truly aware how close he’d come to death.

 On hearing the news of Bogucki’s discovery, St Clair said, ‘I think he wanted to be found.
 He said he thought he was in trouble several days ago, so he lightened his load.’

-At Broome Hospital medical staff said they couldn’t believe how good Bogucki looked.
-He’d lost 20 kilograms and had severe sunburn and blistering, but his only real injuries were scratches on his feet and back.
+Bogucki was flown to Broome, and admitted to the Broome Hospital, where medical staff said they couldn’t believe how good he looked.
+He’d lost 20 kg and had severe sunburn and blistering, but his only real injuries were scratches on his feet and back.

 Western Australian Premier Richard Court wasn’t so understanding, insisting Bogucki pay for part of the search.
 ‘What he did was quite reckless.
 To set out on something, knowing that there would be a significant risk, not properly informing authorities as to what and how you were going to do …’